gmetais/unusedjs/README.md

 2. Configure your browser's proxy to `localhost:3838`

+3. Clear your browser cache

-3. Open your browser's console and load the page
+4. Open your browser's console and load the page

-4. The script will wait **5 seconds after the last script is loaded** before printing to the console.
+5. The script will wait **5 seconds after the last script is loaded** before printing to the console.

 ## Results